 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The lunar phase is a Waning Gibbous.
-Today we have 14 hours and 33 minutes of sun.
-The solar transit is at 12:51 pm and the length of time the moon will be visible will be 8 hours and 17 minutes.
+The lunar phase is a Waxing Crescent.
+Today we have 15 hours and 58 minutes of sun.
+The solar transit is at 12:59 pm and the length of time the moon will be visible will be 11 hours and 44 minutes.

-The solunar fishing calendar in Craig tells us that today is an average day for fishing, the fish activity forecast is average.
+The solunar fishing calendar in Craig tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Craig.
 The times are generated in local time in Alaska´s Inside Passage and the daylight saving time change is calculated automatically, so you don't need to add or subtract anything.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables: